johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-09-25-azure-open-ai-generate-article-metadata-with-typescript/index.md

 hide_table_of_contents: false
 ---

 This post grew out of my desire to improve the metadata for my blog posts.
 I have been blogging for more than ten years, and the majority of my posts lack descriptions.
 A description is meta tag that sits in a page and describes the contents of the page.
-This is what this posts description looks like in HTML:
+This is what this posts description meta tag looks like in HTML:

 ```html
 <meta